 The Faraday Battery Challenge is a £246m commitment over the next four years from the Government’s Industrial Strategy Challenge Fund on battery development for the automotive electrification market opportunity that is currently developing at a rapid pace worldwide.

-Williams Advanced Engineering has powered the entire ABB FIA Formula E grid since its inception, currently in season four, and was also chosen this month by the FIA (Fédération Internationale de l’Automobile) to be the sole battery supplier in the electrification of the FIA World Rallycross Championship from 2020.
+WAE has powered the entire ABB FIA Formula E grid since its inception, currently in season four, and was also chosen this month by the FIA (Fédération Internationale de l’Automobile) to be the sole battery supplier in the electrification of the FIA World Rallycross Championship from 2020.
 The company was honoured with a Queen’s Award for Enterprise in Innovation in April 2018 for its commercialisation of electrification know-how from its experience in Formula E.